luispedro/Programming-for-Scientists/website/class-info.rst

 Lab Session 11: Parsing file formats
 ------------------------------------

-Examples of more advanced regular expresssion.
+Examples of more advanced regular expressions.

 Lecture 2.8: Packaging your code for others
 -------------------------------------------